FAA safety panel certifies Boeing Max software update as investors call for board revamp

 The Institutional Shareholder Services also urged support for a proposal to appoint an independent board chair to “ensure that the company’s management is able to regain the confidence of regulators, customers and other key stakeholders,” according to voting recommendations provided to FOX Business.

-While Boeing initially intended to submit the software update to the FAA earlier this month, the timeline was delayed after the company uncovered a second software issue and to "ensure that Boeing has identified and appropriately addressed all pertinent issues."
+While Boeing initially intended to submit the software update to the FAA earlier this month, the timeline was delayed after the company uncovered a second software issue, as well as to "ensure that Boeing has identified and appropriately addressed all pertinent issues," the agency said previously.

 CLICK HERE TO GET THE FOX BUSINESS APP